creativeArtie/Writer-Studio/README.md

 ## Id

 Ids have an category and title.
-There are unlimited number of categories and unlimited of nested subcategories avaiable. the categories and titles are sorted in the alphabethical order and are not case sensitive.
+There are unlimited number of categories and unlimited of nested subcategories available.
+The categories and titles are sorted in the alphabetical order and are not case sensitive.
 The syntax of an id is `category-subcategory-...-title`.

 ## Screen shots
 ![Main Window](design/main.png)